Frequently Asked Questions

 - Providing detailed information & advice about how aged care works (including how fees work)

-- Preparing a Customised Aged Care Options Report – which matches the care needs, preferences & budget of the person entering care with room vacancies in their area.
-This alone saves weeks of running around, dead ends and false starts
+- Preparing a customised report – which matches the care needs, preferences & budget of the person entering care with room vacancies in their area.

-- Assigning a dedicated Placement Specialist – who will assist you and your family at every step
+- Assigning a dedicated Placement Specialist – who will assist you and your family in every step of the placement journey

 - Booking tours on your behalf

-- Interacting with aged care facility admissions staff on your behalf to sort out paperwork
+- Interacting with Aged Care facility admissions staff on your behalf